Winning In Sports & Education Youth Basketball Rules and Policies

 The Winning In Sports and Education Basketball League will hereinafter referred to as W.I.S.E. or League.

-1. Game Timing: 6yrs – 8yrs will be two 16‐minute halves.
-9-10 yrs and 11-14yrs old will be two 18-minutes halves with a running clock.
+1. Game Timing: 9U division will have two 16‐minute halves.
+11U division and 13U division will have two 18-minutes halves with a running clock.
 The last two‐minutes of 2nd half, the clock shall stop on all dead ball situations.
 The league director only has the option to enforce change of the time for warm ups and half time to get games caught up.
 If there is more than a twenty point spread in a game, the clock will continue to run.
 Half time is 3 minutes.

 Overtime: There will be one 3‐minute overtime in all games ending in a tie with each team receiving one time out for the overtime (teams may not carry‐over any timeouts).
 The clock will stop for all dead ball situations during overtime.
 Double Overtime: Games will be decided by sudden death, meaning the team who scores the first point (does not have to be a basket, it can be a free throw) will have won the game.
 Again, teams will be awarded one time out with no carry‐overs.